Are you one of those people who is always asking yourself, “why am I broke all the time?”

 Forget about investing for the future, you need money now.

-When Jeff posted an article a few weeks back citing that 62% of Americans had less than $1,000 in their savings accounts, I was astounded.
+I read a statistic a few weeks back that said 73% of Americans had less than $1,000 in their savings accounts, and I was astounded.

 How is it even possible that a majority of Americans could have less in savings than me?